Modern Slavery and Human Trafficking Statement 2024/25

 Our suppliers are asked to sign up to our supplier code of conduct covering laws and regulations, under age and forced labour, freedom of association, discrimination, wages and benefits, working hours, healthy and safe working conditions, environment, business integrity, discipline and grievances.

-Externally Shoosmiths is a United Nations Global Compact participant and a member of the Network UK.
-We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption.
-You can read our Communication on Progress reports here.
-We have been a member of the United Nations Global Compact UK Network Modern Slavery Working Group since May 2016.
+Externally Shoosmiths is a United Nations Global Compact (UNGC) participant and a member of the UK Network.
+We report annually on our progress against the 10 principles relating to human rights, labour, environment and anti-corruption .
+You can find Shoosmiths’ details, including our reports to UNGC here.
+Through our membership of the UNGC, we’ve engaged directly in working groups, including the United Nations Global Compact Network UK Modern Slavery Working Group.
 Members represent a number of industry sectors and share ideas, information and best practice.
-In June 2022 we will take part for the sixth consecutive year in the annual peer review of member slavery and human trafficking statements.

 Due diligence processes in relation to slavery and human trafficking in Shoosmiths’ business